-The Inter-Agency Minimum Standards for Gender-Based Violence in Emergencies Programming (GBViE standards) are a comprehensive set of 16 standards developed by UNFPA and, alongside the Inter-Agency Guidelines for Integrating Gender-Based Violence Interventions in Humanitarian Action: Reducing risk, promoting resilience and aiding recovery, provide practical guidance on how to prevent and respond to GBV in emergencies and facilitate access to multi-sector services (IASC, 2020).
+The Inter-Agency Minimum Standards for Gender-Based Violence in Emergencies Programming (GBViE standards) are a comprehensive set of 16 standards developed by UNFPA and, alongside the Inter-Agency Guidelines for Integrating Gender-Based Violence Interventions in Humanitarian Action: Reducing risk, promoting resilience and aiding recovery, provide practical guidance on how to prevent and respond to gender-based violence in emergencies and facilitate access to multi-sector services (IASC, 2020).
 It is important to note that the Minimum Standards for SRH and GBViE are interrelated and inter-dependent.
 Both sets of standards should be explicitly incorporated into relevant disaster, gender, national development plans in Vanuatu, and into health policy as a basis for preparedness, response and recovery.
-While neither set of standards is yet referred to in policy, there are plans for the Ministry of Climate Change and the National Disaster Management Office to incorporate GBViE into their policy, guidance and operations (Spotlight Initiative, 20210).
+While neither standards are yet referred to in policy, there are plans for the Ministry of Climate Change and the National Disaster Management Office to incorporate GBViE into their policy, guidance and operations (Spotlight Initiative, 20210).

-7.2.
-Regional agreements and networks
+7.1.2.
+Regional Agreements and Networks